-Burger & Lobster wins fans for its simple, high-quality and great-value offering – a prime burger, half-lobster or lobster roll, with salad and chips, for £20.
+Burger & Lobster wins fans for its simple, high-quality and great-value offerings of prime burgers, wild life lobsters or lobster rolls, with salad and chips.
 The bijou Mayfair original was promptly packed out, and its resolutely first-come first-served policy saw huge queues forming.
 So this Soho behemoth was swiftly opened to soak up the lobster-loving overflow.
 This smart flagship branch boasts a huge, lively dining room and lightning-quick service, meaning it easily accommodates bookings and walk-ins alike.
 Still, queues at peak times are inevitable for spontaneous types.
 The latest one is West India Quay

 When to go: When you don’t want the food to distract you from the gossip.

 What to have: The smoked haddock soufflé is good enough to eat twice.

 A permanently buzzing hidey-hole for London’s social animals, this grand dame of the Soho scene puts its serious face on during the day.
 That’s when media types hold meetings and those old enough to know better soothe their hangovers with brunch.
 And then it plays hard with the best of the rest come clocking-off time.
 The long bar and polished loucheness of the Georgian-era dining room are great for cocktails and people-watching, while the menu of comfort food – think rib-eye with chips and béarnaise, or Dover sole – is familiar and failsafe.
 The main draw, however, is being in the thick of it all.

 When to go: When you’re with friends make this your plan (instead of meeting for drinks and then drunkenly inhaling a takeaway on the way home).